 The recorded meeting is available at this link.

-The meeting presentation slides are available at this link.
+The meeting presentation slides are available at this link

 The Agenda for the November 13, 2025, public meeting is available.

-The deadline to submit responses to this RFI is December 5, 2025, at 12:00 p.m. (noon) ET, via email to Deep.EnergyBureau@ct.gov and include “Accelerator State Grant RFI” in the subject line of the email.
+The deadline to submit responses to this RFI was December 5, 2025, at 12:00 p.m. (noon) ET, via email to Deep.EnergyBureau@ct.gov and include “Accelerator State Grant RFI” in the subject line of the email.

 KICK-OFF WEBINAR